Problem Description

 Key Insights

-- The greedy approach can be utilized: always subtract the largest possible Fibonacci number from k.
+- A greedy strategy works: always subtract the largest Fibonacci number from k until k becomes 0.

-- The problem guarantees a solution exists for the given constraints.
+- The problem guarantees a solution exists, ensuring the greedy approach is optimal for this scenario.

 Space and Time Complexity